 - Preheat oven to 450°F (with a pizza stone, if available).

 - Divide the dough into 6 equal pieces and let it rest a few minutes.
 To stretch the dough, gently press it out on a floured surface into a circle shape.
 Then drape the dough over both of your knuckles and rotate it around, allowing it to stretch itself to a larger circle, about 6 inches in diameter.
 If the dough starts to resist stretching, put it down and allow it to rest for about 5 minutes, at which point it will stretch more easily.

-- On one half of each dough circle, add some shredded cheese, then vegetables, then more cheese, making sure to leave around 1 inch on the edge.
+- On one half of each dough circle, place some shredded cheese, then vegetables, then more cheese, making sure to leave 1 inch around the edge.
 Fold the other half of the dough over so that the calzone forms a half-moon shape.
 Crimp the edges together.

 - Carefully place the calzones on a well-floured pizza peel or baking sheet.
 Beat an egg together with a bit of water and brush the egg wash onto the calzones.
-(Be careful not to drip the egg wash on the peel or baking sheet so the calzones won’t stick when sliding into the oven.)
+(Be careful not to drip the egg wash on the peel or baking sheet to avoid sticking when sliding into the oven.)

 - Transfer the calzones onto the pizza stone in the oven and bake for around 10 minutes, until golden brown.
-Let cool for several minutes, then serve.
+Let cool for a few minutes, then serve.